mriffle/nf-ms-dda-casanovo/docs/source/how_to_run.rst

     .. code-block:: bash

-        nano comet.params
+        nano casanovo.yaml

     Use the commands displayed in the bottom of the window to save the file and close the editor when you are done.
 They will be ``Control-O`` and ``<Enter>`` to save and ``Control-X`` to exit.

     **GUI Editor in your Operating System:**

-        *MacOS or Linux*: You can directly edit ``~/my-nextflow-run/comet.params`` using your favorite GUI editor.
+        *MacOS or Linux*: You can directly edit ``~/my-nextflow-run/casanovo.yaml`` using your favorite GUI editor.

         *Windows*: The file is a little tricky to find.
 In your file open dialogue, type in ``\\wsl$\`` and hit enter.
         This should reveal a ``Ubuntu-22.04`` directory (or something close to it).
 Go into that and double click on ``home``, then double click on your username, then ``my-nextflow-run``.
-The ``comet.params`` file should be present and you can edit it like a normal file.
+The ``casanovo.yaml`` file should be present and you can edit it like a normal file.

 4. Run the workflow.

    Nextflow workflows may be run with a variety of *executors*.
-Executors are what run the actual steps of the pipeline; that is, they are the systems on which steps like Comet and msconvert will be run.
+Executors are what run the actual steps of the pipeline; that is, they are the systems on which steps like Casanovo and msconvert will be run.
 Examples of executors are your local computer, a computer cluster, or
    AWS Batch.
 The example below describes how to run the workflow using your local system or AWS Batch as the executor.